Welcome

 Don is also writing a new story concurrent with a showing of works with the title "A Sound Like Rain".

-With his latest writings he would like to see it published in multiple languages and also depicted in a screenplay.
+With his latest writings he would like to see it published in multiple languages.

 All paper products that he uses to publish his books are ISO FSC certified and are a renewable and recyclable resource.
 He is critically aware of zero environmental harm and preserving what is left.
 "All the books I publish still contain the Carbon that was produced in their manufacture as opposed to what we are viewing on our computer screens.'